cambrion-vision/docs/src/pages/index.md

 # ***<p style={{textAlign: "center"}}>Build and deploy custom document extraction APIs with Cambrion</p>***

+# About Cambrion

+Cambrion is a high performance, production grade API for extracting structured information from unstructured files (images, PDFs, Word Documents etc.).

 Extracting information from documents is a tedious and error-prone process.
 It becomes even more complicated and costly when you have custom requirements that exceed of the shelf offerings.
 At Cambrion we set out to provide a solution that enables custom, low-cost document extraction workflows that can be consumed by a [standardized API](/api).

 ## Features